marzookh/marzookh/README.md

 ### Hi there, I'm Marzookh  👋

-## I'm in my third year at the Unversity of Alberta doing my Bachelors in Computing Science
+## I'm in my fourth year at the Unversity of Alberta doing my Bachelors in Computing Science

-- 👀 I’m interested in Machine Learning and Data Visualization
+- 👀 I’m interested in Machine Learning and QA Automation
-- 🌱 I’m currently learning Android App development and Javascript
+- 🌱 I’m currently learning Web Application development
-- 👯 I’m looking to collaborate on Data Science projects
+- 👯 I’m looking for Summer 2023 Internships!
 - 📫 You can reach me at farook@ualberta.ca

 ### Spotify Playing 🎧